fxck/recipe-nestjs-postgres-mariadb-api/README.md

-# Zerops NestJS API with MariaDB recipe
+# Zerops NestJS API with PostgreSQL or MariaDB recipe

-Simple CRUD NestJS application utilizing TypeORM for MariaDB database connection.
+Simple CRUD NestJS application utilizing TypeORM for PostgreSQL or MariaDB database connection.